 Of that 2000 children, 91% would like to learn BSL, 92% stated that schools should offer BSL as part of the national curriculum, and 97% stated that BSL should be taught in schools.

-This further supports that the offering of a BSL GCSE would not only hugely benefit deaf children, who could gain a qualification in their first language but also hearing children.
+This further supports that offering a BSL GCSE would not only hugely benefit deaf children, who could gain a qualification in their first language, but also hearing children.

 Over the past number of years, deaf schools have continued to close, meaning that deaf children are now being taught in mainstream environments.
-If hearing children were offered the opportunity to learn BSL at school, deaf children would have much better access to not only their education, but also to their peers.
+If hearing children were offered the opportunity to learn BSL at school, deaf children would have much better access to their education and peers.

 An example of this was a chronic shortage of BSL interpreters.
 If there were a GCSE in BSL, more people would be encouraged to continue studying and go through training to become a BSL interpreter, therefore reducing the shortage.

-The more people learning BSL through the education, the more access deaf people would have to wider society.
+The more people learn BSL through education, the more access deaf people will have to wider society.